SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metrics-explorer.md

 ### Can I put logs and metrics on the same panel in the Metrics Explorer?

 Yes you can.
 The experience is consistent with the Dashboards (New) experience and has the same features.

-### I loved the ability to overlay log-based events and metrics on the classic metrics page.
-When will you be bringing that back?

-Event overlay support is planned for a future release of Metrics Explorer.

 ### How does autocomplete when searching metrics work?